kubernetes-sigs/external-dns/README.md

 ## Getting involved!

-Want to contribute to kops?
+Want to contribute to External DNS?
 We would love the extra help from the community.

 Reach out to us on [Kubernetes slack](https://github.com/kubernetes/community#slack-chat).